Multisensor Multiobject Tracking with Improved Sampling Efficiency: Introduction

 \subsection{Contributions, Paper Organization, and Notation}

-We develop a method for multisensor \ac{mot} for scenarios with high-dimensional object states and informative measurements.
-Of particular interest are multisensor \ac{mot} problems, where the single sensor measurement has a lower dimension than the object positions.
-Consider a scenario where object positions are 3-D, but sensors only provide 1-D measurements, e.g., times of arrival (TOAs), time differences of arrival (TDOAs), or directions of arrival (DOAs).
-In this type of \ac{mot} problem, prior or predicted \acp{pdf} can have complicated multimodal shapes, e.g., spheres, hyperboloids, or cones at the initial step after the appearance of a new object.
-Our approach performs \ac{spa}-based message passing on the factor graph for scalable multisensor \ac{mot} developed in \cite{MeyKroWilLauHlaBraWin:J18}.
-The messages of the \ac{spa} are computed sequentially across sensors.
-To represent beliefs with complicated shapes, we make use of a \ac{gmm} for object states.
-The parameters of the \acp{gmm} are computed by embedding invertible \ac{pf} into \ac{spa}-based computations.
-This enables the migration of particles towards regions of high likelihood and, in turn, leads to an accurate approximation of \ac{spa} messages with a relatively small number of particles.
-We demonstrated that the resulting multisensor \ac{mot} can outperform reference methods based on bootstrap and unscented particle filtering in a 3-D passive source tracking scenario.
+We develop a method for multisensor \ac{mot} with improved sample efficiency that can be used in scenarios with high-dimensional object states and informative measurements. \rd{Of particular interest are multisensor \ac{mot} problems, where inexpensive sensors are used and the tracking of objects in Cartesian coordinates is impossible based on the measurements provided by a single sensor.
+In this type of tracking problems, the measurement of a single sensor typically has a lower dimension than the positions of objects.} Consider a scenario where object positions are 3-D, but sensors only provide 1-D measurements, e.g., times of arrival (TOAs), time differences of arrival (TDOAs), or directions of arrival (DOAs).
+In this type of \ac{mot} problem, prior or predicted \acp{pdf} can have complicated multimodal shapes, e.g., spheres, hyperboloids, or cones at the initial step after the appearance of a new object. \rd{As an example, Figs.~\ref{fig:particleDegeneracy} and \ref{fig:particleFlowHyperboloid} show the hyperboloid-shaped \acp{pdf} resulting from a TDOA measurement model in a 3-D tracking scenario.}